treizd/treizd/README.md

 # BIO
 My name is Egor.
-I am a python developer from Russia and I embrace Python.
+I am a russian python developer.
 Check out my projects.

-- I am a 2023-2025 [Yandex Lyceum](https://lyceum.yandex.ru) graduate.

 # Contacts
-Contact me if you have any questions
+Feel free to contact me if you have any questions or collaboration ideas.
 - Telegram - @coder_kiddo
 - Discord - devmalware